Shen Lab at Penn

 Welcome to the Laboratory of Li Shen at the Perelman School of Medicine (PSOM) at the University of Pennsylvania.
 We are affiliated with DBEI and Radiology at PSOM, CIS at SEAS, six graduate groups (GCB|GGEB|NGG at BGSAMCS at SAS, BioEng|CIS at SEAS), and multiple institutes/centers (IBIAI2DASSET, I3HITMATIOALDIMINS, PennAITech).

 The central theme of our lab is focused on developing and applying informatics, computing and data science methods for discovering actionable knowledge from complex biomedical and health data (e.g., genetics, omics, imaging, biomarker, outcome, EHR, health care).
-The goal is threefold:
+The lab's goal is threefold:

 We are always excited to work with highly motivated students and scholars with training in biomedical informatics, computer science, AI/ML, mathematics/statistics, engineering, or biology/medicine/healthcare.
 We may have opportunities for undergraduate and graduate students, and for postdoctoral researchers, subject to funding availability.
 If you are interested, please email li.shen@pennmedicine.upenn.edu for additional information.